miicck/lambdaxpy/README.md

 ![image](https://github.com/miicck/lambdaxpy/assets/8690175/fa6798a0-2e14-4572-8136-6f79d4c1b3cf)

 # Installation
+Clone this repository and cd into the resulting directory.
 The following will install the python package, and run the tests

     ./install.sh